christianacca/web-api-starter/docs/deploy-app.md

 ## Deploying app from CI/CD

-> **TIP**: to discover the configuration values used during deployment run: `./tools/infrastructure/get-product-conventions.ps1`
+> [!Tip] to discover the configuration values used during deployment run: `./tools/infrastructure/get-product-conventions.ps1`

 1. Trigger build by _either_:
    * Touching any file in tools/infrastructure on the `master` branch (via a PR)